What’s the Difference Between NVR and DVR?

 Take the debate over bullet vs. dome cameras, for example.
 And unless you plan to sit and watch a live feed of your cameras—or are willing to pay someone else to do it—you’ll need some way to record that footage in case you need it later.

 So, what’s it going to be: NVR or DVR?

 Crime isn’t going away anytime soon.

-Take property crime, for example.
-It’s over 5x more common than violent crime, includes larceny-theft, burglary, motor vehicle theft, and arson, resulted in losses of $15.8 billion in 2019, and there were just under 6.5 million reported cases in the US for 2020.
+Take property crime.
+It’s over 5x more common than violent crime.
+This category includes larceny-theft, burglary, motor vehicle theft, and arson.
+Property crimes resulted in losses of $15.8 billion in 2019, and there were just under 6.5 million reported cases in the US in 2020.

-We know that security systems and cameras can help mitigate the risk to you, your family, and your property:
+Home and business security cameras can help mitigate the risk to you, your family, and your property:

 - The UNC Department of Criminal Justice & Criminology surveyed 422 convicted burglars across several states.
 60% said they’d move on to the next place if they found a security system, and 50% listed cameras as an effective deterrent.